 Political subdivisions shall report the required information via Option 1 or 2 above within 180 days of the end of the most recently completed fiscal year.

 Note: This table reflects the deadline of 180 days from the last day of an entity's fiscal year.

-The Comptroller's office is charged with adopting rules for the implementation of Local Government Code §140.008.
-These rules have been drafted and filed with the Texas Register on September 28, 2017.
+The Comptroller's office was charged with adopting rules for the implementation of Local Government Code §140.008.
+These rules were drafted, filed, underwent a 30-day comment period and ultimately became effective on January 3, 2018.
 The rules establish the format, submission and web posting and/or web linking of reporting of political subdivisions' required annual debt information, including that of water districts described in Chapter 49 of the Water Code.
-This website serves as the Comptroller's standing guidance while rules to implement Local Government Code §140.008 are in the publication and comment stages.
-The publication date of the draft rules is October 13th and the 30-day comment period ends on November 12th.

 Yes.
 A political subdivision must annually compile and report the required financial information under Local Government Code, Section 140.008.
 There is not an exception to the filing requirement for a political subdivision with no outstanding debt.